Elvis Costello: 2010–present

 In 2021, Costello appeared at the Royal Variety Performance playing two songs with the Imposters.
 He was introduced by the MC Alan Carr as a man who has achieved everything except appearing at the Royal Variety Performance.
 Between songs Costello informed the audience that he was the second McManus to appear.
 His father Ross appeared in the 1960s singing "If I Had a Hammer".

 In January 2022, he performed on The Graham Norton Show.
 That same month he released the LP The Boy Named If, recorded with the Imposters.
 The Resurrection of Rust by a reformed Rusty followed later that year.

+In 2022, Costello and Rusty bandmate Allan Mayes reunited to record The Resurrection of Rust.
+The EP contained songs that were typical of Rusty's shows in 1972, including the early version of "Ghost Train", then called "Maureen and Sam".
+(Note: Rusty's version of the song was co-written by Mayes and Costello, but by the time Costello recorded it as "Ghost Train", nothing remained of Mayes's contribution, so "Ghost Train" is credited to Costello alone.)

 In April 2023, Costello collaborated with Slovenian band Joker Out on their single, "New Wave".
 The compilation The Songs of Bacharach & Costello was also released at this time.
 In August 2023, he made a three-dates mini-tour together with Italian singer-songwriter Carmen Consoli, a project the two had originally planned in 2012 but that at the time had been shelved due to Consoli's pregnancy.

 In November 2024, Costello and T Bone Burnett released a scripted comedy audio series on Audible, directed by Christopher Guest, as the Coward Brothers, characters the two created in the 1980s.
-The series features guest appearances by Harry Shearer as the radio host interviewing the two, along with Rhea Seehorn, Edward Hibbert, Stephen Root and Kathreen Khavari.
+The series features guest appearances by Harry Shearer as the radio host interviewing the two, along with Rhea Seehorn, Edward Hibbert, Stephen Root, and Kathreen Khavari.
 An accompanying soundtrack album was released via New West Records.

+On March 5, 2026, Costello appeared at the 10th annual Love Rocks NYC benefit concert, performing a rendition of the Band's "The Weight" with Hozier, Mavis Staples, and Warren Haynes.
+The performance was acclaimed by American Songwriter.

+On May 21, 2026, Costello appeared alongside Stephen Colbert, Louis Cato, and Jon Batiste for the final episode of The Late Show, performing his early demo recording "Jump Up" before they joined Paul McCartney to perform "Hello, Goodbye."